joelparkerhenderson/demo-swift-alamofire/README.md

 To use this demo, you can clone this repo, or you can use this README to create your own project.

-If you clone this repo, then be aware that there are multiple git branches, so pick the one you want.
+There are multiple git branches so pick the one you want:

+  * master: current Swift, Xcode, iOS; equivalent to branch swift-4-xocde-9.

   * swift-4-xcode-9: Swift version 4, Xcode version 9, iOS version 11.